 - This ultimately lead to a "Sure, Why Not?" moment on Star Trek: Enterprise.
 Enterprise was the first Trek series shot and broadcast in true High Definition, which meant that LCARS computer readouts were legible on screen.
 The production crew didn't think this was the case and proceeded to write out a complete history for Captain Archer on a computer screen for an episode involving time travel and the infamous Mirror Universe.
 Details included how he was eventually promoted to Admiral, was elected President of the Federation, and died peacefully in his sleep the day after he witnessed the launch of the U.S.S.
 Enterprise NCC-1701.
 After fans posted screenshots of the entries online, the writing staff was left with no choice but to canonize the details, whether they'd planned to or not.

-- In the first season of Buffy the Vampire Slayer, an invisible girl is (eventually) taken by the government and put in a classroom with other invisible children.
+- In the first season, an invisible girl is (eventually) taken by the government and put in a classroom with other invisible children.
 They are asked to open their textbooks.
 We learn today's lesson will be on infiltrating a cult compound to assassinate its leader... the textbook is readable in DVD format, and consists of the lyrics to "Happiness is a Warm Gun" by The Beatles.
+Strangely the title drop of the song is changed to "joy is a hot revolver" - maybe an in-joke about Writing Around Trademarks just in case.

 - The final challenge of The Amazing Race 16 required the teams to place psychedelic posters of the eliminated teams in the order of their elimination.
 They also had to place three posters representing the three non-elimination legs.
 These posters featured host Phil Keoghan's complete Opening Narration that was played along with the show's opening theme in Season 1.

-- On Babylon 5, the Starfury pilots wear flight suits complete with patches for the various fighter squadrons based on B5, with slogans such as "Ugly But Well Hung"note At first, producer J. Michael Straczynski thought he was Getting Crap Past the Radar, and only later did he learn that there effectively was no radar - the network had not bothered to assign any censors to look out for such things.
+- On Babylon 5, the Starfury pilots wear flight suits complete with patches for the various fighter squadrons based on B5, with slogans such as "Ugly But Well Hung"note At first, producer J. Michael Straczynski thought he was getting one over on the censors, only to later discover that the network had not bothered to assign any censors to look out for such things.

 - In Kickin' It, Falafel Phil's displays an "A" from the health department in the front window - a Running Gag on the show is that Phil keeps a live goat in the kitchen.